-Venue DescriptionThis site is closed while we work hard to make sure our historic attractions can be enjoyed whilst making sure the experience is safe for everyone.
-To find out more about our reopening plans please visit: https://www.historicenvironment.scot/our-reopening-plans-and-covid-19-response/ A monument to human and devine love, Sweetheart Abbey was named for its founder, Lady Dervorgilla, who was buried here with the embalmed heart of her beloved husband.
+Venue DescriptionThis site is closed.
+We’re working hard to gradually reopen the places you love while making sure the experience is safe for everyone.
+Find out more about our reopening plans at restarthistory.scot.
+A monument to human and devine love, Sweetheart Abbey was named for its founder, Lady Dervorgilla, who was buried here with the embalmed heart of her beloved husband.
 War inflicted much damage to the buildings.
 But the abbey church, with a stone effigy of the founder, survives almost intact.

 Approach to site From the car park the entrance to the site is approximately 90m along a level tarmac road.
 Visitor Centre There is a step up into the visitor centre.
 Monument Sweetheart Abbey is on relatively level ground.
 The main routes around the monument are surfaced in gravel or short cut grass.
 Surfaces are firmer during, or following dry weather.
 There is a good view of the remains of the abbey from the cloister path, which is surfaced in gravel.
 There are numerous archaeological remains within the grass around the site and in the nave, which can be difficult to see.
 There are steps down into some rooms, but these can also all be viewed from the cloister path.
 There is one step up from the porch into the nave.

 Access Statement Link: http://www.historicenvironment.scot/access

 The nearest adapted toilet is in the public car park next to the abbey.

 Information about the staff has not been added for this venue.